 Five Steps: What Is the Vendor Management Process?

-First, you’ll want to do thorough market research to see who the lead players are in their industry and category.
+First, you’ll want to do thorough market research to determine the lead players in their industry and category.
 Vendors may offer scorecards showing how they compare to the competition and highlighting their best assets.
-Then, contact vendors for a Request for Proposal (RFP), where they’ll provide you their rate card for services or an estimate for the work needed.
+Then, contact vendors for a Request for Proposal (RFP), where they’ll provide you with their rate card for services or an estimate for the work needed.
 The right vendor will be a fit for both your needs and your budget.

-It’s worth it to invest extra time in the contract management stage because your contract will guide all future interactions between you and the chosen new vendor.
+Investing extra time in the contract management stage is worth it because your contract will guide all future interactions between you and the chosen new vendor.
 For cybersecurity purposes, the contract can be leveraged to mitigate risk by requiring certain best practices and NIST standards for your vendors.

-Collect the paperwork needed to pay your vendor in a timely manner-and remember to always do so.
-This is also a good point at which to assure cybersecurity training on processes for working with your organization.
-(For example, asking vendors to use single-sign on (SSO) authentication.)
+Collect the paperwork needed to pay your vendor promptly, and remember always to do so.
+This is also an excellent point to ensure cybersecurity training on processes for working with your organization.
+(Ask vendors to use Single-Sign-On (SSO) authentication.)

 Pay attention to the output of your new partnerships.
-You’ll want to evaluate things like customer service, output, and timekeeping.
+You’ll want to evaluate customer service, output, and timekeeping.
 Be sure to have goal KPIs that you’ve agreed on together.

 Part of vendor management is deciding whether or not to renew an expiring contract, especially if it’s short-term or on a trial basis.
 Thorough vendor performance management can help make that decision simple.

 This step is two-pronged.
-You’ll need to set up fail-safe procedures if the vendor fails to deliver per the terms of the contract.
+You’ll need to set up fail-safe procedures if the vendor fails to deliver per the contract terms.
 Additionally, you should perform a basic cyber risk assessment on your vendor and its networks to mitigate the risk of events like a data breach, lack of compliance, or instances of malware.

 Remember that risk management isn’t only for your company; it’s for the vendor as well.
 Set this expectation as a win-win situation to help smooth things into a long-term relationship.